project-everest/vale/INSTALL.md

   * See https://www.visualstudio.com/vs/community/ or http://www.mono-project.com/
 * An installed C compiler, used by SCons to compile C files

+On an Ubuntu system, including Windows Subsystem for Linux, you can install the dependencies with:
+    sudo apt install scons fsharp nuget mono-devel

 Once these tools are installed, running SCons in the top-level directory will build the Vale tool and build and verify all sources in the [src](./src) directory: